-The Bob Hawke Prime Ministerial Centre's Kerry Packer Civic Gallery is open 9am-5pm weekdays and Thursdays until 7pm, Hawke Building Level 3, UniSA City West campus, 55 North Terrace, Adelaide.
+The Bob Hawke Prime Ministerial Centre's Kerry Packer Civic Gallery is open Monday to Friday, 9am-5pm and Thursdays until 7pm, Hawke Building Level 3, UniSA City West campus, 55 North Terrace, Adelaide.

 SANAA:A Better World Through Creativity

 Showcasing East Africa's artistic talent, five international Kenyan artists known for pushing boundaries recently visited South Australia to exhibit their artwork as part of SANAA: A Better World Through Creativity.

 This artwork gives a voice to minority groups who are working on political, cultural and socially engaged street art - expressing themes such as rising racial tension, increasingly complex global politics and border control.